dvzrd/gatsby-starter-nova/README.md

 ## Netlify

+You can use netlify to host the build, for more info about Netlify, [visit their site](https://www.netlify.com/).
+If you prefer to host on your own service or another platform, just remove the netlify config file.

 ### Config

 Netlify allows for file configs of their host server - allowing devs to push changes to our builds without needing to login to the netlify app dashboard.